ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_createapp.md

     ```
     {: codeblock}

-Ensure that you modify the '`domain`', '`name`', '`host`', and '`services`' values.
+Ensure that you modify the `domain`, `name`, `host`, and `services` values.
 They are the values that were entered when you created your [{{site.data.keyword.cloud_notm}} application environment](/docs/services/Cloudant?topic=cloudant-creating-a-simple-ibm-cloud-application-to-access-an-ibm-cloudant-database-the-application-environment#creating-an-ibm-cloud-application-environment) and your [{{site.data.keyword.cloudant_short_notm}} database instance](/docs/services/Cloudant?topic=cloudant-creating-a-simple-ibm-cloud-application-to-access-an-ibm-cloudant-database-prerequisites#creating-a-simple-ibm-cloud-application-to-access-an-ibm-cloudant-database-prerequisites).
 {: note}

-3. Edit the '`requirements.txt`' file so that it contains the following text:
+3. Edit the `requirements.txt` file so that it contains the following text:
     ```
     cloudant==2.3.1
     ```